nathaneastwood/fablore/src/main-story/10-outsiders/the-spiders-trap.md

 Out of the corner of her eye she glimpses a flurry of violence, Arakni thinning the crowd.
 She wipes blood and cerebral fluid from her dirk while counting.
 On "three" her loyal killers burst through the entrance, punctual as expected.
 Widow leads the pack, scything through the hirelings, severing limbs and decapitating heads with brutal abandon.
 Amber, Jape, Florence, and Silka fan out across the room, stabbing and slicing those distracted by the sheer ferocity of Widow's assault.

 Uzuri rolls across a table, lands in a crouch and sends a throwing knife at Blave's leg.
 He goes down screaming as the blade bites deep into the meat of his thigh.
-She readies another knife for Whitetail, but the coward is sprinting for the balcony, too fast for her to intercept, even with her abilities—always was a fleet-footed bastard.
+She readies another knife for Whitetail, but the coward is sprinting for the balcony, too fast for her to intercept, even with her abilities-always was a fleet-footed bastard.

 The fleeing fink leaps over the railing, and for a sweet moment Uzuri thinks he has chosen the fall over a slow and painful death at her hands.
 Instead, Whitetail pulls a cord in his bulky jacket and out billows a silken parachute.